8 Best Practices and Insights to Get the Most out of Boxcryptor

 Easy.
 Just install Boxcryptor and your cloud provider on your new machine.
 Add the cloud provider as a location – if Boxcryptor did not already do that automatically – and all your files are available, because they are still in the cloud, still encrypted, still there.

-Do not copy all your encrypted files from your Cloud folder on the old machine and safe them on an external drive, and then try to paste them into your Boxcryptor drive on the new machine.
+Do not copy all your encrypted files from your Cloud folder on the old machine and save them on an external drive, and then try to paste them into your Boxcryptor drive on the new machine.
 We do not allow that because it would break your files.
 And most importantly, it is just not necessary.

 How You Can Tell us, What You Think